 When did this nation become a nation of mooches?
 Why are we so eager to jump on the “Free” bandwagon anytime someone offers it?
 There used to be an issue (probably pride) trying to get someone to take anything.
 Well, now there is a problem if something isn’t offered for free.
-For instance, do you remember when flu vaccines were offered for free, and people lined up without even researching what they were about to inject in their bodies?
+For instance, do you remember when flu vaccines were offered for free, and people lined up without even researching what they were about to inject into their bodies?
 It was lunacy!
 Of course, I’ll bet we’ll see that again in the near future.

 Perhaps it boils down to greed.
 Maybe the idea of “keeping up with the Jones'” has really taken its toll on the American public.
 Perhaps “free” is so important because so many Americans simply do not have a lot of money anymore.
 Maybe it’s all these reasons and more!
 The irony is, however, that by subscribing to the idea of “free,” everyone is unknowingly making their situation even more difficult.

 Perhaps our culture has shifted.
 It seems like it’s all about more money, more toys, and less work – if we have to work at all.
 Children no longer want to grow up to do something great and be famous for it; they simply want to grow up to be famous.
-And don’t get me started on the idea that kids want to start at the top of company coming right out of college and feel as though having certain jobs is somehow beneath them.
+And don’t get me started on the idea that kids want to start at the top of a company coming right out of college and feel as though having certain jobs is somehow beneath them.

 Few are considering or teaching the errors of these ideas.
-Instead, they have created television shows that exploit this and exacerbate the problem, while the American public gladly watches it.
+Instead, they have created television shows that exploit this and exacerbate the problem while the American public gladly watches it.
 Not only do they watch it, but they follow these people as though they actually mean something.
 They buy their magazines, their products, and their sales pitch.
 Kim Kardashian is a great example of this.
 Sure, she is kind of pretty, but who cares?
 Does anyone have a good reason why she is famous?
-Meanwhile, do you have any idea who Moses Cardenas or who Shannon Kay is?
+Meanwhile, do you have any idea who Moses Cardenas or Shannon Kay is?